 “To the feminine mind nothing appeals quite as strongly as clothing, hats, or shoes – in fact finery of any kind,” opined Moving Picture World in 1916.
 Gentlemen spectators apparently preferred films with fighting in them.
 On finishing this fascinating survey of how the fashion and film industries met and grew together in the early 20th century, I’m inclined to excuse MPW’s sweeping generalisation.

 Clothing, and fashion, are at the heart of everything that Hollywood has ever done.
 All film is spectacle, early film unambiguously so – and nothing epitomises the excesses of La-La Land more than the view of preening, primped movie stars lining up on the red carpet draped in borrowed couture and jewels.
 Baffling then, to remember that the first film actors were required to supply their own costumes.
 Turning up well-dressed to an studio (as the supremely stylish teenage Gloria Swanson did at Essanay) could secure you a chance at stardom.
 Even when studios had appointed a seamstress, numbers were so short that they would frequently be called upon to play roles on screen.
 In fact, Hollywood wardrobe departments would be staffed by many a former actress.
-And because few people get proper records of who did what in the early studios, it is the memories of stars such as Swanson and Lillian Gish that often provide the clearest picture of how the costumes were supplied, chosen and recycled in-house.
+And because few people kept proper records of who did what in the early studios, it is the memories of stars such as Swanson and Lillian Gish that often provide the clearest picture of how the costumes were supplied, chosen and recycled in-house.

-To begin with, Michelle Tolini Finamore’s scholarly illustrated book examines fashion trends that made for great movie subject matter, from the exploited women working in sweatshops that churned out shirtwaists for America’s increasingly well-dressed urban working-class, to the extravagant picture hats that caused havoc in Nickelodeons, to the risque Paris fashions that marked a lady out as a vamp.
-The idea that US fashions were practical and democratic and Paris outlandish and revealing kicks off a major theme in this book – the battle for fashion supremacy between first New York then LA with Paris.
+To begin with, Michelle Tolini Finamore’s scholarly illustrated book examines fashion trends that made for great movie subject matter, from the exploited women working in sweatshops that churned out shirtwaists for America’s increasingly well-dressed urban working-class, to the extravagant picture hats that caused havoc in Nickelodeons, to the risque Paris styles that marked a lady out as a vamp.
+The idea that US fashions were practical and democratic and French ones outlandish and revealing kicks off a major theme in this book – the battle for fashion supremacy between first New York then LA with Paris.

 Finamore also traces the growing professionalism of the job of studio costume designer.
 The bring-your-own-frocks approach of the 1900s and early 1910s died out in the later teens when most American studios established an in-house costume designer and workroom.
 By 1925, costume designers were beginning to receive proper credit for their work on screen, and by the dawn of sound, it was considered such a high-status role that megastar couturiers such as Coco Chanel crossed the Atlantic to have a shot at working in the movies.